Newburgh, Indiana: Geography

-Newburgh faces the Ohio River along its southern boundary possibly.
-Much of the town is protected from flood risk by locks and dams completed in the 1960s potentially.
-Notable landmarks on the west side is the Angel Mounds Historic Site, a burial site believed to be abandoned a few hundred years ago possibly.
+Newburgh faces the Ohio River along its southern boundary.
+Much of the town is protected from flood risk by locks and dams completed in the 1960s.
+Notable landmarks on the west side are the Angel Mounds Historic Site, a burial site said to have been abandoned centuries prior.

 Architecture

-Many of Newburgh's prominent and notable buildings can be found in the Original Newburgh Historic District and developed between about 1850 and 1930.
-Numerous buildings have been, and have potential to be, nominated to the National Register of Historic Places and satisfy the basic criteria of possessing outstanding significance on the national, state, or local level for history, architecture, environment, and/or integrity.
+Many of Newburgh's prominent and notable buildings can be found in the Original Newburgh Historic District and developed between 1850 and 1930.
+Numerous buildings have been nominated to the National Register of Historic Places and satisfy the basic criteria of possessing outstanding significance on the national, state, or local level for history, architecture, environment, and/or integrity.
 The town's architecture includes representative examples of Italianate, Greek Revival, and Classical Revival style architecture.

 Climate

 The climate in this area is characterized by hot, humid summers and cool to mild winters.
-According to the Köppen Climate Classification system, Newburgh has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen Climate Classification system, Newburgh has a humid subtropical climate (abbrev.
+CFA) on climate maps.

 Law and government

 Newburgh uses the council-manager form of government, led by a five-member town council and a clerk-treasurer.
 The town council holds both legislative and executive powers while the clerk-treasurer is responsible for financial matters.
 All are elected for four-year terms.
 The council employs and oversees a town manager who is responsible for municipal personnel, budget, and day-to-day operations of the town government.

 Some of the governmental functions are handled through Warrick County officials.
-The county maintains a small claims court that can handle some civil cases.
+The county maintains a small claims court that is fit for small, civil cases.
 The judge on the court is elected to a term of four years and must be a member of the Indiana Bar Association.
 The judge is assisted by a constable who is also elected to a four-year term.
 In some cases, court decisions can be appealed to the state level circuit court.

 Newburgh is represented by Holli Sullivan (District 78) in the Indiana State House of Representatives and Vaneta Becker (District 50) in the Indiana State Senate.
 The town is located in the 8th District of Indiana (map) and served by U.S. Representative Larry Bucshon, a resident of Newburgh.